 Presence of the Defendant:

 The defendant must be present at all court hearings unless prior permission to be absent is obtained from the Court.
-If a writ is required, it must be submitted two weeks before the court date.
+If a writ is required, it must be submitted four weeks before the court date.

 Sentencing recommendations of the probation officer are not divulged.
 Counsel must raise any objections to presentence investigative reports, guideline computations, and other such matters in writing before sentencing in accordance with Federal Rule of Criminal Procedure 32(b)(6).
 The procedure for filing objections and a sentencing memorandum is set forth in the Court's Standing Order Prescribing Sentencing Procedures.
 If a party intends to present witnesses at a sentencing hearing, the party must contact the case manager one week in advance to advise.